hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Get-Cloudflare-API.md

 ![Token summary screen displaying the resources and permissions selected](https://user-images.githubusercontent.com/114227601/229592071-3faf93c3-b246-4a08-823b-4680a3a4cf5e.png)

-7. Copy the token.
+7. `Copy the token`.

 ![](https://user-images.githubusercontent.com/125398461/234892482-293f7505-5c94-4564-b0d6-3337fd435e7c.png)

-# Finally, click Continue to summary.
+8. Finally, click `Continue to summary`.

+# How to use Cloudflare API in HiddifyManager
-After creating the token; go to the panel and in `Very advanced settings`; paste the token in the specified field as shown in the image below.
+After creating the token; go to the Manager and in `Very Advanced Settings`; paste the token in the specified field as shown in the image below.

 ![](https://user-images.githubusercontent.com/125398461/235085172-4a076a7f-5a93-4fce-b572-829608b9609f.png)

-Now, if you create a new subdomain in the domains section of the panel; Cloudflare settings are done automatically.
+Now, if you create a new subdomain in the domains section of the Manager; Cloudflare settings are done automatically.
 Also, workers are created automatically.